9 Dec 2024·Ministry of Defence·Answered

 4 Dec 2024·Ministry of Defence·Answered

-AskedWhether Thales products used by his Department are directly implicated in the Serious Fraud Office investigation into suspected bribery and corruption at that company.
+AskedWhether his Department is involved in the Serious Fraud Office’s investigation into suspected bribery and corruption at Thales UK.

 ReplyThe Ministry of Defence expects all its suppliers to comply with all applicable legal and regulatory requirements.
 It would be inappropriate for me to comment on an ongoing investigation.